 Fix 1: Check your ink cartridges

-If your printer keeps printing blank pages, the first thing you should do is check your cartridges.
+If your printer keeps printing blank pages, the first thing you should do is checking your cartridges.
 This process may vary depending on different types of printers.
 If you don’t know how to do it, consult your printer documentation for instructions.

 Here is what you should check: